 How Auctions Work

-Upon completion of the public registration or dealer registration process, review the policies and the rules and regulations of the auction.
+Upon completion of the dealer registration process, review the policies and the rules and regulations of the auction.
 It is very important that you understand what the “lights” and announcements mean.
 If you are unsure about any of the rules, announcements, procedures or auction policies, visit the front counter and ask a Georgia Carolina Auto Auction employee for clarification.

 How to preview a vehicle at an auto auction:

 - Begin by walking completely around the vehicle for a “visual” inspection.
 Upon completion of this, look closely at any areas that may have damage.
 Determine if the vehicle’s exterior meets your standards and expectations.

 - Open the trunk, hood compartment and all doors.
 Confirm that all these items open and close properly.
 Inspect the interior of the vehicle to ensure that it meets your standards and expectations.

 - Start the engine and let it idle while listening for any noises, squeaks or rattles.
 If anything sounds unusual, investigate until you are satisfied and have enough information to make a buying decision.

 - While the vehicle is idling, engage the transmission to confirm that it engages in both “drive” and “reverse”.
 If the opportunity exists, take the car for short test drive within the time parameters, designated area, and speed limit on the vehicle auction property.
 If you are not sure what these guidelines are, go to front counter and inquire

 - Once your examination is complete, utilize all the data gathered, research the market and book values, and determine your target acquisition price.
 Make sure to factor in the auction fees when setting a target price.
 Always know your target price range before you enter the “live” auction.